elclanrs/templee/readme.md

 ### where(prop), and(prop)

-Filter the collection my the given property.
+Start a chain by to filter by the given property.

 ### is(number|string)